 Jurnal Ilmiah Peuradeun (JIP), as a respected international journal, wants to ensure that all authors are careful and comply with international standards for academic integrity, particularly on the issue of plagiarism.
 JIP strongly condemns and discourages the practice of plagiarism.
 All received manuscripts have to pass through a check for the similarity rate is done using CrossCheck, by ‘Plagiarism Detection Software’ powered by iThenticate test before forwarding for peer review.

-JIP uses Crossref Similarity Check (iThenticate) and our own software to detect submissions that overlap with published and submitted manuscripts.
+JIP uses Crossref Similarity Check (iThenticate), Turnitin software, and our own software to detect submissions that overlap with published and submitted manuscripts.
 Editors can see our Similarity Check page for more information on how to interpret these reports.
 Manuscripts that are found to have been plagiarized from a manuscript by other authors, whether published or unpublished, will be rejected and the authors may incur sanctions.
 Any published articles may need to be corrected or retracted.

 We consider 'Plagiarism is a crime'.
 Plagiarism occurs when an author takes ideas, information, or words from another source without proper credit to the source.
 Even when it occurs unintentionally, plagiarism is still a serious academic violation and unacceptable in international academic publications.
 When the author learns specific information (a name, date, place, statistical number, or other detailed information) from a specific source, a citation is required.
 (This is only forgiven in cases of general knowledge, where the data is readily available in more than five sources or is common knowledge).